Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Methodology

-As in \pkg{FRK} v1, the elements of $\vec{\xi}$ are modelled as independent and identically distributed (i.i.d.)
+As in \pkg{FRK}~v1, \Copy{ParameterisationOfBasisFunctionWeights}{the elements of $\vec{\xi}$ are often modelled as independent and identically distributed (i.i.d.)
 Gaussian random variables with mean zero and variance $\sigma^2_\xi$, and $\vec{\eta}$ is modelled as a mean-zero multivariate-Gaussian random vector with covariance matrix $\cov{\vec{\eta}}{\vec{\eta}}$.
-In \pkg{FRK} v2, $\cov{\vec{\eta}}{\vec{\eta}}$ is modelled either as $\vec{K}$ or as $\vec{Q}^{-1}$, where $\vec{Q}$ is a precision matrix.
-Both formulations use block-diagonal matrices, so that basis-function coefficients between basis-function resolutions are independent; see Appendix \ref{Appendix:CovarianceTapering} for how the intra-resolution dependencies with $\vec{K}$ and $\vec{Q}$ are modelled.
+In \pkg{FRK}~v2, $\cov{\vec{\eta}}{\vec{\eta}}$ is modelled either as $\vec{K}$ or as $\vec{Q}^{-1}$, where $\vec{Q}$ is a precision matrix.} Both formulations use block-diagonal matrices, so that basis-function coefficients between basis-function resolutions are independent; see Appendix~\ref{Appendix:CovarianceTapering} for how the intra-resolution dependencies with $\vec{K}$ and $\vec{Q}$ are modelled.
 Although both $\vec{K}$ and $\vec{Q}$ are generally sparse, use of $\vec{Q}$ instead of $\vec{K}$ is typically computationally advantageous.
-Irrespective, we assume that $\cov{\vec{\eta}}{\vec{\eta}}$ depends on a parameter vector $\vec{\vartheta}$, which needs to be estimated.
+Irrespective of the parameterisation, we assume that $\cov{\vec{\eta}}{\vec{\eta}}$ depends on an unknown parameter vector $\vec{\vartheta}$.

-Following standard generalised-linear-model theory \citep{McCullagh_Nelder_1989_GLM}, \pkg{FRK} v2 uses an invertible link function, $g(\cdot)$, to model $Y(\cdot)$ as a transformation of a mean process, $\mu(\cdot)$ (that we consider in more detail in Section \ref{subsection:DataLayer}):
+Following standard generalised-linear-model theory \citep{McCullagh_Nelder_1989_GLM}, we use an invertible link function, $g(\cdot)$, to model $Y(\cdot)$ as a transformation of a mean process, $\mu(\cdot)$:

 Therefore, the mean process evaluated over the BAUs is $\vec{\mu} \equiv (\mu_i: i = 1, \dots, N)^\tp$, where $\mu_i = g^{-1}(Y_i)$, $i = 1, \dots, N$, and $g^{-1}(\cdot)$ is the inverse link function.
 We sometimes write $\vec{\mu} = g^{-1}(\vec{Y})$ and $\vec{Y} = g(\vec{\mu})$, where the functions are applied element-wise.